tlskillman/protein-viewer/README.md

 ## Application Implementation:

-*Steven - I thought you might want to enhance this section to explain the key aspects of how your app works, but it is totally up to you whether or not you want to.*

 This AltspaceVR application is coded in javascript, making use of the three.js and altspace.js libraries.
 It loads protein atom-and-bond models from a ".pdb" formated file, along with corresponding ".obj/.mtl" ribbon model files for those proteins.
 The pdb files come from the excellent Protein Data Bank (http://www.rcsb.org/).
 The obj/mtl files were generate using the excellent Visual Molecular Dynamics tool (http://www.ks.uiuc.edu/Research/vmd/).

 The pdb file is read to create the atom-and-bond model.
 The protein models are loaded, scaled, translated, and rotated as needed to fit the VR room and to be oriented in a biologically understandable way.